thederickff/PairBnB/README.md

 export const environment = {
   production: false,
   // I am using firebase's realtime database url, you can use any other
-  serverBaseUrl: '<PLACE YOUR BACKEND URL HERE>'
+  serverBaseUrl: '<PLACE YOUR BACKEND URL HERE>',
-};
+  googleMapsApiKey: '<PLACE YOUR GOOGLE MAPS API KEY HERE>' };

 /*